notofonts/noto-docs/src/miniarticles/NotoSansCypriot.md

 # Noto Sans Cypriot

-Noto Sans Cypriot is a sanserif design intended for general use for the Cypriot script.
+Noto Sans Cypriot is a sanserif design for texts in the historical Cypriot script.

-It contains 60 glyphs, and supports 59 characters from the Unicode blocks: Cypriot Syllabary.
+Noto Sans Cypriot has multiple weights, contains 60 glyphs, and supports 59 characters: Cypriot Syllabary.

 ## Supported writing systems